olulesi/project-2/README.md

 ## Overview
 For my second project at General Assembly, we were given 48 hours to build a React app pair-coded with a GA classmate.

-This React app of are choice had to consume a public API and use a router with several components.
+This React app of our choice had to consume a public API and use a router with several components.

 The main concept of our app was an app where users can search and find meals of their desire based on what’s in their fridge with the ingredients and steps in making any meal they choose from the index provided.